 At the time of writing, the Sun Casino does not implement a dress code, allowing guests to visit in casual and smart casual attire.
 However, at weekends when the live music and DJs are in action, guests are recommended to make more of an effort.

-Monte-Carlo Bay Casino
+Monte-Carlo Bay Casino dress code